This tutorial answers your question i.e. How to setup Passwordless SSH?

-SSH is installed by default on most of the Linux distribution. & to access a server through ssh is very easy, you use following command
+SSH is installed by default on most Linux distribution. & to access a server through ssh is very easy, you use the following command

 and then you enter the credentials.
-But in this tutorial we will learn to access ssh session securely with the help of Public/Private keys authentication aka password-less ssh sessions.
+But in this tutorial, we will learn to access ssh session securely with the help of Public/Private keys authentication aka passwordless ssh setup.
 Advantages of using Public/Private keys authentication are

-- You won’t be asked for password everytime you access server (unless you are using a passphrase to decrypt the keys)
+- You won’t be asked for a password every time you access the server (unless you are using a passphrase to decrypt the keys)

-Now let’s create Public/Private keys to access our servers.
+Now let’s create Public/Private keys for passwordless ssh setup to access our servers.